 FAQs for students and prospective students in times of pandemic

-The start of lectures at the UdK Berlin was April 12, 2021.
+The start of lectures at the UdK Berlin has been set for 18 October 2021.

-Due to the current situation, the summer semester 2021 at the UdK Berlin will take place as a "hybrid semester", i.e. there will be both face-to-face classes and digital formats, if possible.
-This may also vary in the different study programs at the UdK.
+Due to the pandemic situation, the winter semester 2021/22 at the UdK Berlin will probably take place as a "hybrid semester", i.e. there will be both face-to-face teaching and digital formats where possible.
+This may also vary in the different study programmes at the UdK Berlin.

-Please continue to inform yourself via the website and in your study programs.
+Please continue to inform yourself via the website and in your degree programmes.

 As it was sometimes difficult or impossible for international applicants in the Corona exception situation to obtain the proof of German language skills (A2 or B1) required for application due to closed language schools, these language certificates for the admission procedure for the summer semester 2021 were allowed to be submitted later by way of exception until enrollment.